Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling: Introduction

 The main contributions of this paper are threefold:

 (1) \textbf{Conceptual Framework}: We establish a systematic connection between LLM fine-tuning and choice modeling, showing that fine-tuning can be essentially reduced to maximum likelihood estimation (MLE) of choice models.
 Building on this insight, we develop RCPO as a principled extension of pairwise preference alignment that directly incorporates ranked choice feedback.
 RCPO is a general and flexible framework: any choice model that satisfies certain regularity conditions can be integrated.
-By preserving the richness of the original annotations -- whether single-best or top-$k$ preferences -- RCPO avoids the information loss inherent in pairwise conversion and enables more faithful alignment with human intent.
+By preserving the richness of the original annotations -- whether single-best or top-$k$ preferences -- RCPO mitigates the information inefficiency in pairwise conversion and enables more effective alignment with human intent.

 (2) \textbf{Concrete Examples}: We showcase how two broad classes of choice models, i.e., utility- or rank-based, can be accommodated within the RCPO framework.
 We then instantiate RCPO with a representative model from each class: the Multinomial Logit (MNL) model \citep{mcfadden1972conditional} for utility-based choices and the Mallows-RMJ model \citep{feng2022mallows} for rank-based choices.
 For both models, we derive alignment objectives under single-best and top-$k$ settings (see \cref{tab:objectives}).
-We analyze the gradients to provide theoretical insight into how these objectives drive preference optimization.
+We also use gradient analysis to shed light on the theoretical underpinnings of these preference optimization methods.